plantgenomicslab/BCH709/_episodes/Final_review.md

 ## MultiQC report
 Generate MultiQC report

-## Draw Venn diagram
-The question will ask you to draw 4-way Venn diagram from DEG analysis.

 ## Gene expression
 The question will ask you to provide TPM value for one gene.